nerdswords/yet-another-cloudwatch-exporter/README.md

 * Stop worrying about your AWS IDs - Auto discovery of resources via tags
 * Filter monitored resources via regex
 * Automatic adding of tag labels to metrics
+* Automatic adding of dimension labels to metrics
 * Allows to export 0 even if CloudWatch returns nil
 * Allows exports metrics with CloudWatch timestamps (disabled by default)
 * Static metrics support for all cloudwatch metrics without auto discovery